mit-rss/intro_to_git/README.md

 ### Configure Git Locally

-Run the following commands (in your Debian racecar environment) to configure git
+Run the following commands **in your racecar Docker environment** to configure git

     git config --global user.name <YOUR NAME>
     git config --global user.email <YOUR EMAIL ADDRESS>